THU-KEG/OmniEvent/scripts/data_processing/ReadME.md

 After downloading the dataset from the Internet, the `run.sh` file under the folder with the same name as the dataset should be configured.
-For example, for the DuEE 1.0 dataset, the `run.sh` file under the path `scripts/data_preprocessing/duee` should be configured, in which the path of the dataset should be the same as the path of placing the downloaded dataset:
+For example, for the DuEE 1.0 dataset, the `run.sh` file under the path `scripts/data_preprocessing/duee` should be configured, in which the `data_dir` path should be the same as the path of placing the downloaded dataset, you can also modify the path of the processed dataset by configuring the `save_dir`
+path:

 ```shell
 python duee.py \